 Philadelphia August 1998 -- 20 years ago.
 Who would have known?
 Who would have thought?

 It takes years to move on and to move forward.
 I'm 11 years into the process.
-The Tommy Fuss Team, comprised of family and friends, old and new, have been a great source of strength for me.
+The Tommy Fuss Team, comprised of family and friends, old and new, has been a great source of strength for me.
 Our support of and participation in the Out of the Darkness Overnight Walks have allowed us to share our story and hopefully help others.

 It started 11 years ago when our beloved son, Tommy, took his life at age 17.
 I was overwhelmed by my own grief when my niece, Kristin, and I did our first Overnight Walk in 2007 just 8 months after Tommy’s death.
 That night I realized that I was not alone.
 I became determined that on behalf of Tommy, whose life was cut short by a terrible and misunderstood disease, we would make a difference.
 Over the years the Tommy Fuss Team has grown into a remarkable group of walkers, crew members and those who support the Team through their encouragement, their sharing of personal stories and their generous donations to the American Foundation for Suicide Prevention.